ajaykumar8099/company-assessment-saleAssists/README.md

 In this project, I build a **Feedback App** by applying the concepts that are given by Company.
+Here we Get Backend Reviews data through given Api, Access the data in react.js using axios.get method. here we are using functional components to display the UI.

 ### Set Up Instructions